HKUDS/SepLLM/README.md

 # Overview
 Here we provide an overview of our code repository.
 Some noteworthy sections are marked with an asterisk (*).
 Please note that the implementation of `SepCache` and the key code for the **Training-Free part** are not displayed here, as these codes are packaged in the wheel file `./package/transformers-4.38.0.post1+sepllm-py3-none-any.whl`.
 We will explain how to read, use, and modify these parts of the code in the corresponding sections.

+We use `conda` (*e.g.*, Anaconda, Miniconda) to manage the experimental environments for different experiments.
 ```
 SepLLM
 ├── package